-Best Serum: Olive & June Cuticle Serum
+Olive & June Cuticle Serum Duo

-Think of this as a souped-up version of basic cuticle oil.
+Think of this as a souped-up version of a basic cuticle oil.
 It has plenty of hydrating oils (avocado, apricot, jojoba, to name a few), but also has cactus flower extract, a reparative ingredient that’s great for damaged skin.
 Bonus points for the soft foam tip that makes for easy, mess-free application.

-Best Drugstore: Sally Hansen Cuticle Rehab
+Sally Hansen Cuticle Rehab

 Since it’s so intensely hydrating, it’s also a great option to use on toes, where cuticles tend to be thicker—and get less love.

-Best On-the-Go: OPI ProSpa Nail & Cuticle Oil to Go
+OPI ProSpa Nail & Cuticle Oil to Go

 Just like an emergency tampon or extra lip balm, it’s always a good idea to keep a cuticle oil in your purse.
 Trust us on this one.
 Specifically, this guy, which comes in a purse-perfect, portable size with a spill-proof tip.
-Avocado, grapeseed, and sunflower oils deeply hydrate, making nails and cuticles instantly look better.
+Avocado, grapeseed, and sunflower oils promise to deeply hydrate, making nails and cuticles instantly look better.

-Best Scent: California Mango Magic Cuticle Oil
+California Mango MAngo Magic Cuticle Oil

 This Amazon favorite repeatedly pulls in rave reviews for both its delicious scent and how well it works, on both nails and cuticles.
 Mango oil is the star of the show, paired with sunflower oil as well as soothing aloe, a nice addition if your cuticles are at the point where they’re almost bleeding.
 The dropper bottle also makes it easy to dose out exactly the right amount for each nail.

-Best All-in-One: Deborah Lippman Cuticle Remover Pen
+Deborah Lippman Cuticle Remover Pen

-Best Cream: Burt's Bees Lemon Butter Cuticle Cream
+Burt's Bees Lemon Butter Cuticle Cream

 We know, we know, this technically isn’t an oil, but we wanted to find an option that worked for those who just don’t like oils.
 Nice and rich and not at all greasy (you’re welcome, non-oil fans), this still has the same type of hydrating benefits you’d get from oil, thanks to cocoa seed butter and sunflower oil.
 The light lemon scent is just an added bonus.